-Interested in growing our 401Ks, many remained unaware of what they held in their portfolios- stock in the company mining the rainforest for raw materials, stock in the construction company that built the infrastructure from forest to railway to pier, stock in the arms company that supplied the soldiers of the developing state with assault rifles and helicopters, stock in the multinational banks that took the dollars we earned and leveraged them to grease the wheels of the juggernaut.
+Interested in growing our 401Ks, many remained unaware of what they held in their portfolios- stock in the company mining the rainforest for raw materials, stock in the construction company that built the infrastructure from forest to railway to pier, stock in the arms company that supplied the soldiers of the developing state with assault rifles and helicopters to oppress and exploit their own people, stock in the multinational banks that took the dollars we earned and leveraged them to grease the wheels of the juggernaut.
 All of these companies were created to supply our demands for more stuff.

 Looking at history through the eyes of the economist, current events began to make more sense.
 I taught the children of the dispossessed, the descendants of conquered people whose bodies were used as capital to build wealth for others or whose ancestors were dispossessed of their lands to satisfy the needs of others for happiness, for comfort, for fulfillment, for power, or for inner peace that would never be satisfied by having more or by denying others their happiness.